mskandalis/daccord-dataset-contradictions/README.md

 # Acknowledgements

-This work was supported by the French Defence Innovation Agency (AID) of the Directorate General of Armament (DGA) of the French Ministry of Armed Forces, and by the ICO, _Institut Cybersécurité Occitanie_, funded by Région Occitanie, France.
+This work was supported by the Defence Innovation Agency (AID) of the Directorate General of Armament (DGA) of the French Ministry of Armed Forces, and by the ICO, _Institut Cybersécurité Occitanie_, funded by Région Occitanie, France.